SerhiiKalenichenko/goit-rdb-hw-04/README.md

 ### Explanation:
 Data is grouped by category name.
-COUNT(*) calculates number of records per category.
+COUNT(*) returns the number of records per category.
-AVG(quantity) calculates average product quantity per category.
+AVG(order_details.quantity) calculates the average quantity of products within each category.